ayoubster/sodoku/README.md

 # sodoku
-Backtracking algorithm for sodoku on pygame, inspired by geeksforgeeks
+Backtracking algorithm for sodoku on pygame, inspired by the wavefunction collapse algorithm